 Michael Schreier, Self-Portrait for Dave, June 27, 2016

-The award will be presented on Thursday, September 15 at the Karsh-Masson Gallery.
+The award was presented on Thursday, September 15 at the Karsh-Masson Gallery.

 Date: Thursday, September 15, 2016

 Time: 5:30 to 7:30 p.m.
 Award ceremony begins at 6 p.m.

 Location: Karsh-Masson Gallery, 110 Laurier Avenue West, Ottawa, ON